LaplaceMan/tscs-react/README.md

 # Murmes Front-end Demo

-[Murmes](https://murmes.gitbook.io/murmes-protocol/) is a blockchain-based tokenized subtitling crowdsourcing system.
-It is dedicated to solving the problem of "language silos" in the current video media platform.
-Through a complete set of trading mechanisms and economic models, video creators, subtitle makers, viewers, and investors are connected in an open, transparent, and multi-profit ecosystem.
+[Murmes](https://murmes.gitbook.io/murmes-protocol/) is a modular, customizable and multi-ecology compatible crowdsourcing protocol on the blockchain that will provide WEB3 users with a flexible, fun and multi-beneficial crowdsourcing marketplace.

 This front-end implements the main functions in the Murmes protocol:

+- Post tasks.
-- Submit applications.
+- Submit items.
-- Upload subtitles.
-- Audit (evaluation) subtitles.
+- Audit items.
+- Add requires.
-- Token transfer and authorization (Zimu and VT).
+- Token transfer and Approve.
-- Pledge and withdrawal (User join).
+- Deposit and Withdraw.
-- Pre-settlement and settlement.
+- Pre-extract and Extract.
+- Integration with Lens Protocol ecology.

 # Running locally